Social Media Archeology and Poetics: Web Archive

 "...the visitor sits down at a kitchen table with a computer "mom", (named MARGO), and is recruited, if not forced, into the role of a child.
 Scenes on a monitor, shot from a child's point of view, introduce topics of conversation like cleaning up your room, practicing the piano for half an hour, eating the rest of your dinner, etc. MARGO says the things mom say, like "Are those my good scissors?!"
 You have a menu of replies ranging from goody two-shoes obsequiousness to outright rebellion.
 Your reply effects her overall mood, and thus what she says back to you..."
 (Interactive, June 1996)

-Among many other examples are Nancy Patterson's The Machine in the Garden, where scrolling video imagery is displayed when the viewer pulls the slot machine arm (Interactive, October 1996) and Tim Collins and Reiko Goto's Latent August.
+Among many other examples are Nancy Paterson's The Machine in the Garden, where scrolling video imagery is displayed when the viewer pulls the slot machine arm (Interactive, October 1996) and Tim Collins and Reiko Goto's Latent August.